 ‘What?’
 I say.

-‘She may have thought that you were robbing her of her spirit,’ he says and with this starts strumming again.
+‘She may have thought you were robbing her of her spirit,’ he says and with this starts strumming again.
 This time, it is Cat Stevens’ Wild World.
-Same sort of theme really, goodbye and good luck with your new life.
+The same sort of theme really, goodbye and good luck with your new life.
 I thought I was Promise’s new life.

 There is another tune coming from my pocket.
 I finally realise it is my phone from back in the twenty-first century.
 My heart stops.
 It will be Promise calling to let me know what has been happening.
 But it is not Promise, I see from the display.
 It is Chantelle.
 Calling from the old planet.
 What kind of conversation can I have with Chantelle over such distances?